Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

-In this LAB you will explore how CARML is able to operate between ARM JSON Templates & Bicep and Azure DevOps Pipelines & GitHub Action to meet different customer scenarios.
+In this lab you will explore how CARML is able to operate between ARM JSON Templates & Bicep and Azure DevOps Pipelines & GitHub Action to meet different customer scenarios.

 This is how you will run different scripts and set up a module in either ARM JSON Template or Bicep syntax and configure a CI/CD pipeline using Azure DevOps or GitHub.